 You can use standard “Local Service” account, although as soon as you grant explicit permissions to Agent to access to some particular folder, all other services running as “Local Service” will get this access, too.
 Therefore it is preferable to create a separate user to maximize isolation.

-- If you already installed Agent, open Services Console (Win+R, services.msc) and stop the “Resilio Connect Agent” service.
-Open an admin command prompt, navigate to “C:\Program Files\Resilio Connect Agent” and run command
+- If you already installed Agent, open Services Console (Win+R, services.msc) and stop “Resilio Connect Agent” service.
+Open admin command prompt, navigate to “C:\Program Files\Resilio Connect Agent” and run command

 "Resilio Connect Agent.exe" /SVCDELETE

 If Agent is not yet installed, create “C:\Program Files\Resilio Connect Agent” path manually and put the executable there.
-Ensure that it’s name is “Resilio Connect Agent.exe” even for x64 bit agent.
-Put the sync.conf file you get from MC in the same folder.
+Ensure that its name is “Resilio Connect Agent.exe” even for x64 bit agent.
+Put the sync.conf file you got from MC in the same folder.